zense/IIITB-StudentKit/docs/faq.md

 3. **How many students will share a room?**

-  Two people will share the room in Men's Hostel for the first two years of college and then a single room will be allotted to all the boys.
+  Two/Three (subject to availability and batch size) people will share the room in Men's Hostel for the first two years of college and then a single room will be allotted to all the boys.

   Girls, on the other hand, are provided with a single room throughout their stay in college.